 If you’re uncertain of your composition, remove something from the frame.
 Or take a step back to include more negative space.

-1. Adjusting Colour for Black And White Still Life Photos
+5. Use the Colour Sliders to Enhance Black and White Still Life Photos

 When it comes to black and white still life photography, clicking the shutter is only part of the process.
 Fine-tuning images in post-production is the important final step.